fjvallarino/monomer/tasks.md

     - Composite example
       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
-  - Think about using stack resize logic in box
-    - Add option to modify size req
-  - Add maxLines config option to label
-  - Add resize limit in Handlers (to avoid infinite loop)
-  - Make button use label + box (way too much duplicated code)
-  - Move SizeReq to Core
   - Check Fixed+Flex sum/max criteria.
 Is a new Fixed+Flex type needed?
     - Review dialogs after change is in place
+  - Move SizeReq to Core
+    - Add concept of active layout direction (needed to have a single spacer/filler)
+  - Make button use label + box (way too much duplicated code)
+    - Review dialogs after change is in place (currently button uses expandSize)
+      - Remove clearExtra from dialog buttons
   - Auto scroll affects dropdown when listView is displayed

 Future